ProzorroUKR/openprocurement.api/docs/source/overview.rst

 Main responsibilities
 ---------------------

 ESCO procedure is applied for all energy service procurements regardless their price.
 The main assessment criterion for this type of procurement procedure is Net Present Value (NPV).
+ESCO procedure features reverse approach compared to the other openprocurement procedures: tender is won by supplier who offered the highest Net Present Value.

 The `procurementMethodType` is `esco.EU`.

+ESCO contracts use separate extension: https://github.com/openprocurement/openprocurement.contract.esco

 Project status
 --------------